attaullah/downsampled-plant-disease-dataset/README.md

 The original dataset does not contain separate `train` and `test` splits.
 We make our versions available under the same license, i.e., [CC0 1.0](LICENSE). `5%` from each class is reserved for the `test` split and the remainder is used for the `training` split.
 .
 The total number of training images is 43456 and the number of test images is 10849.
 These can be downloaded from [plant-full.zip](https://github.com/attaullah/downsampled-plant-disease-dataset/releases).
-The histogram showing frequency of training (in blue) and test (in orange) images is shown as:
+The histogram showing the frequency of training (in blue) and test (in orange) images is shown as:

 ![](imgs/plant-labels-histogram.png)

 # Downsampled variants
-We have downsampled the original plant leave images from `256x256` to `32x32` , `64x64` and `96x96` respectively.
+We have downsampled the original plant leaves images from `256x256` to `32x32`, `64x64` and `96x96` respectively.
 All three downsampled variants are used in our papers [3,4].
 They can be downloaded
 from [releases](https://github.com/attaullah/downsampled-plant-disease-dataset/releases), and can be loaded using `numpy` as: